PasswordIs0000/gpx2pln/README.md

 - Find nearest airports to the start and end of each leg to use as departure and destination.
 - Export the generated flight plan in one or multiple PLN files that can be loaded into Microsoft Flight Simulator 2020.

+## A Word on Airports

+I really recommend to download the MSFS-compatible version of [Little Navmap](https://albar965.github.io/littlenavmap.html) and start it at least once.
+It will parse the Microsoft Flight Simulator 2020 packages and generate a database of airports in the simulation.
+This database will again be detected and used by gpx2pln in order to find the nearest airports to the legs that are created.
+This is really nice if you want to start and land on an actual airport in the simulation.

+Not using [Little Navmap](https://albar965.github.io/littlenavmap.html) will result in gpx2pln using other airport databases (see below), which may work but there is also a chance that the airport is not in the simulation or uses a different ICAO code and thus you will start or end your flight in the air above the not existing airport.

 ## Disclaimer

 Uses data from [GitHub/mwgg](https://github.com/mwgg/Airports) and [OurAirports](https://ourairports.com/data/) to find the nearest airports to the departure and destination.
 Imports airport database from [Little Navmap](https://albar965.github.io/littlenavmap.html) if found on the machine.